lab596/civiform/Getting-started.md

 This guide helps you get started running and interacting with a local development server and tests.

+## Prerequisites

+1. A 64-bit OS and computer

+1. At least 4 GB of RAM

+## Recommendations

+* The preferred IDE is [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) because it’s designed around Java-based projects

+    * Recommended plugins: Docker, Database Navigator

+* The preferred platform is Unix-based since there is less overhead for running Docker Engine due to resource isolation features of Linux kernels which does not require the need of virtual machines

 ## Setting up your environment

 Start here!
 This step is a prerequisite for everything that follows, even if you only want to interact with a local server without pushing changes.